theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

 title: "Gnostic Christianity"
 description: "Part I of the Afterlife Series — the false cosmos, Archonic interrogation, and the soul’s hidden map of return."
 tier: free
-scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-I"
+scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-1"

 episode: 1
 partNumeral: I
 partTitle: "The World Is Not What It Seems"
-tagline: "The hidden God, Sophia’s fall, the Demiurge, and the spark within."
+tagline: "The hidden God ✦ Sophia’s fall ✦ the Demiurge ✦ the spark within"
 slug: "part-1"

 permalink: "/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.html"